Hit and Run Compensation Claim Lawyers QLD

 If law enforcement does not attend the accident scene, you should go to the police station.

-Speak with a personal injury lawyer to know your rights and the claims process.
+A personal injury lawyer can explain your rights regarding car accident claims and advise on the claims process.

 Collect evidence

-You will need compelling proof to link your physical and mental injuries to the road accident and the related financial loss.
+When building a hit-and-run case, you need compelling proof linking your physical and mental injuries to the road accident and the related financial loss.

 Lodge a claim form with the nominal defendant